Iris-Black/Iris-Black.github.io/_posts/2022-01-10-First-Dog-On-The-Moon-1.md

 ### In the fourth panel
 - Word Choice
-	- Labelling the speaker as "person in charge" -->
+	- Labelling the speaker as "person in charge" --> subtracts this from the person and links it to the position - "person in charge".
+This makes it so the statement of the author is directed towards governments or people in charge in general, not just a specific politician.
+- Drawing style
+	- The half-closed lids imply a sleepy and "braindead" state --> Which shows the authorities's unthinking state about this matter
+    - This contrasts with the "!" in the speech bubble - shows politicians try make it seem like they care even when they don't. --> But anyone who observes carefully can tell they don't actually care.